 I have helped clients succeed across all sectors including in the retail, food & beverage, restaurant, sports, agriculture, healthcare, professional services, software & technology, and manufacturing industries.

-He has been an innovator from the beginning, publishing online before the rise of blogging and streaming audio prior to the emergence of podcasting.
+I have been an innovator from the beginning, publishing online before the rise of blogging and streaming audio prior to the emergence of podcasting.

 DIGITAL MARKETING SUCCESS

-SOME OF THE FASCINATING WORK HE'S DONE
+SOME OF THE FASCINATING WORK I'VE DONE

 "People will follow you for business purposes based on the value you provide them as a source of professional information and insight, but when it comes to doing business with you, they want to know what kind of person you are as well," says David Erickson.
 "Sharing your personality and what you're like outside of your professional persona helps engender that trust."

 Because of its linear format, SlideShare "is a natural storytelling medium," says David Erickson, VP of Online Marketing at Minneapolis public relations firm Karwoski & Courage.

 But BP's strategy may be misguided, says David Erickson, a director of digital strategy.

 David Erickson expects to see more "long-shot candidates" like Brown embracing social media because they "have nothing to lose."
 But to use social media effectively, he noted, candidates need to understand them.

 "The politicians who allow their personality to come through on Twitter, who adapt to its culture, and add value there through the stories of their campaigns will be able to benefit from Twitter's top-of-mind awareness capabilities," Erickson said.